Prelf1992/explainable-ai-toolkit/README.md

 * Commit 391: Style: Add new feature data model for better maintainability. at 2025-12-11 16:08:00
 * Commit 392: Style: Update build config UI to improve user experience. at 2025-12-12 15:32:53
 * Commit 393: CI: Refactor code in workflow to improve user experience. at 2025-12-12 13:42:32
+* Commit 394: Chore: Update build config dependencies to support new requirements. at 2025-12-12 09:27:06